rvss-australia/RVSS_Need4Speed/README.md

   7. [Support Material](./SupportingMaterial.md)

 ## Acknowledgement
-Thanks to Dimity Miller, Tobias Fischer, Feras Dayoub, and Serena Mou for the design of the workshop and the included code.
+Thanks to Dimity Miller, Tobias Fischer, Feras Dayoub, and Serena Mou for the design of the workshop and the included code (including previous iterations of the workshop).